junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 A floating point number is XXX.
 [CP: Specify, with a relvant reference.]

 A "gradient" is a vector of floating point numbers.
 Each coordinate of this vector is called an "entry".
+The "L2-norm", or simply "norm", of a gradient is the square root of the sum of the squares of its entries.

 The user-specified parameters to initialize PINE are defined in
 {{pine-user-param}}.